-Students who enter COD, have earned university/college credits in foreign countries, and believe they have completed courses comparable to those offered at the College of the Desert, will need to come to the Admissions Office and pick up an Application for Credentials Evaluation Statement.
-The student will submit the application and appropriate records/transcripts to:
+Students entering COD, who have earned university/college credits in foreign countries, and believe the courses are comparable to those offered at the College of the Desert, can obtain an Application for Credentials Evaluation Statement in the Admissions Office.
+Submit the application and appropriate records/transcripts to:

 International Education Research Foundation, Inc., P.O.
-Box 24040, Los Angeles, California 90024 (213) 475-2133, with the request that the completed evaluation statement with subject breakdown, GPA, and grades be mailed directly to: Registrar, College of the Desert, 43-500 Monterey Avenue, Palm Desert, California 92260 or Copper Mountain Campus, P.O.
+Box 24040, Los Angeles, California 90024 (213) 475-2133, with the request that the completed evaluation statement with subject breakdown, GPA, and grades be mailed directly to: Director of Admissions, College of the Desert, 43-500 Monterey Avenue, Palm Desert, California 92260 or Copper Mountain Campus, P.O.
 Box 1398, Joshua Tree, California 92252.